puricamaykol/angularMpListTest/README.md

         <button (click)="addNoDescItemTolist()">+Item No Desc.</button>

-You can add new items just push new objects to the data array.
+> You can add new items just by pushing new objects to the data array.
-Delete method splice selected object out of the data array.
+> Delete method splice selected object out of the data array.